 The options trading comprises of call option and put option.
 Choosing one depends totally on the market sentiments and the trader and the idea of making a profit.
 This is further divided into two segments: option buying and option selling.

-As we know that options trading involves a contract between a buyer and seller with a price and a fixed date.
+If you are aware of how to do option trading then you might have an idea that option trading involves a contract between a buyer and seller with a price and a fixed date.
 The one who pays the non-refundable amount or premium is the one who has the right and not the obligation to either execute the order or leave.

-So, an option buyer is the one who gives the premium (in both call and put cases).
-Therefore, he/she has the right but not the obligation to execute the order, when the market is moving in the favor and leave the contract in case the situation is not favorable.
+So, an option buyer is the one who executes the trade at Last Traded Price i.e. LTP in options (in both call and put cases).
+Therefore, he/she has the right but not the obligation to execute the order, when the market is moving in favor and leave the contract in case the situation is not favorable.
 In this case, the profit is unlimited, while the loss is capped at a premium.

 Contrary to this, an option writer is the one that receives the premium, thus focusing on earning money via the premium.
 He does not have the right to leave the contract, even when the market is moving against his sentiments.
 In this case, the profit is limited to the premium but the loss can be unlimited.